volodymyrhudyma/blog/content/blog/2020-08-27-algorithms-binary-search-in-javascript.md

 ---
-title: Algorithms | Binary Search in JavaScript
+title: Algorithms | Binary Search In JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: Learn Binary Search in JavaScript - one of the fastest search algorithms, that finds the position of a target value within a sorted array.
 teaser: The search is fundamental for every programming language.
 Having a lot